ivangfr/ethereum-springboot-react/README.md

 ## Test player-api

-- In a new terminal, run the following commands to create `new agent` wallet
+- In a new terminal and inside `ethereum-springboot-react` root folder, run the following commands to create `new agent` wallet
   ```
   NEW_AGENT_WALLET=$(curl -s -X POST "http://localhost:8080/api/wallets/create" \
     -H "Content-Type: application/json" \